google/zetasql/docs/functions-and-operators.md

  *-------------*/
 ```

-In the following example, the volatile expression `RAND()` behaves as if it's
+In the following example, the volatile expression `RAND()` is evaluated once.
-evaluated only once.
-This means the value of the result expression will always
+The value of the result expression is always `0.0`:
-be zero:

 ```zetasql
 SELECT WITH(a AS RAND(), a - a);